sajuukthanatoskhar/test_free_inventory_tracker/README.md

   - Assumption: Properly named fit will be assumed to be fit properly
   - Assumption: user will copy paste all root hangars into main.cargo

-- [TBD-50%] return how many of each fit to assemble
+- [DONE] return how many of each fit to assemble
   - The program retrieves a fit and multiplies it by quantity required
   - Program does not take into account pre-existing ships
 - [DONE] input a global fit multiplier for a packaged hull and fitting